-Cathy Strange - Global Cheese Buyer, Whole Foods Market
+Cathy Strange - Global Executive Coordinator - Specialty and Product Innovation and Development, Whole Foods Market

 As the Global Cheese Buyer for Whole Foods Market, Cathy has become an authority at detecting international food trends during her travels around the world while seeking out vendor partners that meet Whole Foods Market's strict Quality Standards.
 After selecting new partners, Cathy works diligently with small producers to help them sustain a profitable business.
 Cathy is a former president of the American Cheese Society, and a member of the Cheese Importers Association, the International Association of Culinary Professionals, Slow Food USA, and Les Dames d'Escoffier where she serves as the President of the Austin chapter.
 Cathy and Whole Foods were founding members of the original Cheese of Choice Coalition and she has been recognized widely for her support of traditional, artisan, and raw-milk cheese receiving such prestigious awards as the Coltello d'Oro and Ordre du Mérite Agricole.